The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: General multi-parameter martingales

-is an $\FF_i$-martingale because it is an integrable martingale transform of $Q_i$ by the deterministic process $\{\beta^{-u}\}_{u\in\N_0}$.
-In particular, it is an $\FF^i$-martingale by the enlargement of filtrations property, Proposition \ref{enlargement of filtrations}.
-We obtain then from Proposition \ref{mtg tfae} (the (c)$\implies$(a) implication) that the random field
+is an $\FF_i$-supermartingale because it is an integrable martingale transform of $Q_i$ by the deterministic process $\{\beta^{-u}\}_{u\in\N_0}$.
+In particular, it is an $\FF^i$-supermartingale by the enlargement of filtrations property, Proposition \ref{prop:enlarge}.
+We obtain then from Proposition \ref{prop:mp-mtg} (the (c)$\implies$(a) implication) that the random field